mrkaleArduinoLib/gbj_appthingsboard/README.md

 2. **Cycle of connection sets**.
 It is a number of subsequent failed connection sets.
 After failed connection set the library is waiting in non-blocking mode for next connection set.
 If predefined number of connection sets fails, the library starts waiting for next connection cycle.
 The connection cycle with waiting periods among connection sets allow the microcontroller to wait for a network WiFi router or access point to consolidate, restart, or so.

 3. **Reccurent connection cycles**.
 It is a repeating processing of previous two levels of connection process.
 If a connection cycle fails, the library starts waiting for repeating connection process described before.
-The waiting period among connection cycles allow to manually resolve potential problems with a WiFi router or access point, it configuration, restarting, or so.
+The waiting period among connection cycles allow to manually resolve potential problems with a WiFi router or access point, its configuration, restarting, or so.

 <a id="generics"></a>